vlingo/xoom-designer/README.md

 </code>
 </pre>

-Those settings are read by `vlingo-xoom-starter` executing `xoom gen`.
-As in user interface
+Executing `xoom gen` causes the application generation based on the settings above, which are the same available on user interface.

 ## Docker Commands